nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### twitter
-The entity's twitter username without the leading "@" (non-technical contact).
-The user MUST be usable
+The entity's twitter/X username without the leading "@" (non-technical contact).
+The username MUST be usable
-to create a valid twitter profile url.
-If the responsible organization or person has no twitter account, the technical contact's twitter handle can be used
+to create a valid twitter/X profile url.
+If the responsible organization or person has no twitter/X account,
-instead.
+the technical contact's twitter/X handle can be used instead.

 length: MUST be 1-15 characters long